ajgifford/keepwatching-types/docs/account-types.md

   - `lastRefreshTime: string | null` - ISO timestamp of last token refresh
 - `databaseCreatedAt: Date` - Date when account was created in application database
 - `lastLogin: Date | null` - Date when user last logged in via the application (null if never logged in)
+- `lastActivity: Date | null` - Date when the user last was active in the application such as viewing a page (null if no activity)

 **Usage Example:**